Queue-Fair/react/README.md

 - A QueueFairConfig object exists, which you need to modify with your account system name and queue system name from the Queue-Fair Portal.
 - We have some additional import statements to make the various system components accessible to the app.

-**5.** If you are not using the QueueFairDemo app, you will need to make similar changes.
+**5.** If you are not using the QueueFairDemo app, you will need to make similar changes to those listed in 4. above.
 You need to create a new QueueFairAdapter object every time you wish to start/open the protected activity, pass it a Config and a Listener, and call go().
 Particularly important is the onShow method of the Listener, which must cause a QueueFairWebView to be shown in some way, and the onPass() method which must launch your protected activity/screen/operation.
 The QueueFairDemo app also shows how to pass data from the calling screen to the protected screen even when a Queue Page is shown; we recommend you use the same methodology.
 When someone is Passed by the queue, any Queue Screen should be removed from the Navigation Stack as shown.

 **6.** Build and run your app.